-- 13. Preproductive period farm expenses.
+13. Preproductive period farm expenses.
 You may elect to deduct these expenses currently or capitalize them under section 263A.
 See Pub.
-225, Farmer's Tax Guide, and Temporary Regulations section 1.263A-4T(c) for more information. - 14.
-Any information you need to figure recapture of the qualified electric vehicle credit.
+225, Farmer's Tax Guide, and Temporary Regulations section 1.263A-4T(c) for more information.

+14. Any information you need to figure recapture of the qualified electric vehicle credit.
 See Pub.
-535 for details, including how to figure the recapture. - 15.
-Any information you need to figure your recapture of the Indian employment credit.
+535 for details, including how to figure the recapture.

+15. Any information you need to figure your recapture of the Indian employment credit.
 Generally, if the corporation terminated a qualified employee less than 1 year after the date of initial employment, any Indian employment credit allowed for a prior tax year by reason of wages paid or incurred to that employee must be recaptured.
-For details, see section 45A(d). - 16.
-Any other information you may need to file with your individual tax return that is not shown elsewhere on Schedule K-1.
+For details, see section 45A(d).